MSc Electric Power Engineering

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Electric Power Engineering are:

 Electric energy is vital to modern society and is one of the critical areas for achieving the UN’s sustainable development goals.
 Electricity generation stands for a significant part of the emission of greenhouse gases; moreover, the demand for electric energy will likely increase further when developing sustainable solutions in other sectors (for example, transportation and industry).
-There will be a significant need for improved technology in order to build cost-efficient, reliable and environmentally friendly energy systems which can support new production and consumption patterns.
-The electric power engineer is most likely to concentrate on goals 7, 9 and 13 but will also be an enabler in achieving almost all of the other goals.
+There will be a significant need for improved technology to build cost-efficient, reliable and environmentally friendly energy systems that can support new production and consumption patterns.
+The electric power engineer will most likely concentrate on goals 7, 9 and 13 but will also be an enabler in achieving almost all other goals.

 Faculty and research